The Latest: Israel expands eligibility for booster vacines

+The Cypriot government requires the mandatory display of a ‘SafePass’ certificate for entry into places where people gather in numbers, including restaurants, bars, shopping malls and supermarkets.
+The certificate proves the holder has received at least once shot, been tested for the virus in the previous 72 hours or has recently recovered from the disease.

+Official figures indicate nearly 70% of Cyprus’ adult population have been fully vaccinated, while 76.3% have received at least their first shot.

-JERUSALEM — Israel is expanding its coronavirus booster shot program to people over the age of 50.
+JERUSALEM — Israel is expanding its coronavirus booster shot program to people over age 50.

 Israel was one of the world’s leaders in vaccinating its population early this year.
 But in recent weeks, it has seen a surge in cases involving the more transmissible delta variant, even among individuals who were thought to be fully vaccinated.

-Israel last month began offering a booster shot to people over the age of 60, becoming the first country in the world that uses a Western vaccine to do so.
+Israel last month began offering a booster shot to people over 60, becoming the first country in the world that uses a Western vaccine to do so.
 The campaign was expanded on Friday to people over 50 and front-line health care workers.

 Health officials in the United States and Europe have not yet recommended booster shots.